The wrong question has been haunting you

 Separation works when your personality requires clear mental transitions to focus deeply at work and truly rest during personal time.
 It works when your job demands your full presence – surgery, therapy, teaching – and doesn’t allow half-attention.
 It works when you’re in a high-stress role and the only way to recover is through genuine time away from work.

-Research on boundary theory shows that individuals fall on a spectrum from “integrators” to “segmentors” based on personality and preferences [3].
+Research on boundary theory shows that individuals fall on a spectrum based on personality and preferences [3].
+Segmentors are people who prefer clear separation between work and personal domains and perform best with distinct transitions between the two.
+Integrators are people who prefer fluid movement between domains and perform best when work and personal life can overlap.
 Segmentors – those who prefer separation – report lower work-family conflict and higher well-being when their actual boundary management matches their preference.
-When a segmentor is forced into integration, their stress increases because they lack the recovery time their nervous system requires.
+When a segmentor is forced into integration, their stress increases because they lack the recovery time their preferred wiring requires.

 However, separation has its own failure mode: when your work genuinely requires integration (caregiving, uncertainty, emergency response, passion-driven projects), forcing separation creates resentment and guilt.
 You can’t separate your mind from your child’s urgent health crisis during work hours just because your calendar says it’s “work time.”
 When separation fights against your actual circumstances, it becomes another source of stress rather than relief.